 Operation Female Outreach

-Why recruiting more female peacekeepers is key to defeating jihadists groups in Mali.
-Kate Adie introduces this and other stories from correspondents around the world.
+Why recruiting more female peacekeepers is key to defeating jihadists groups in Mali; Kate Adie introduces this and other stories form correspondents around the world.

 Recruiting more female peacekeepers is seen as essential to defeating jihadists groups in the Sahel, but the UN's Mali mission is the deadliest active peacekeeping deployment in the world.
 Jennifer O’Mahony met some of the women trying to bring stability to the region - as well as fighting for equality within their own ranks.